wisstock/Labnote/README.md

 ## Projects
 Contain individual directories for each project.
-Each project folders must contain head file with detail description of project and individual folders for daily notes and results files.
+Each project folders must have unique tag and year in name and contain head file with detail description of project and individual folders for daily notes and results files.

 ## Protocols
 Descriptions of standard protocols for laboratory manipulations.
 Presence of detailed protocol will simplify writing of future work notes (just insert reference to standard protocol).